Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 These 6 customer service skills will help you land any job

 Customer service representatives are pros at problem solving.
-So much of their job involves handling complaints and queries customers have.
-They must use ingenuity to find solutions that work within a business's preferred practices yet satisfy customers.
-Problem solving skills cultivated in a customer service role are transferable to almost any profession, but they are especially important for creative and technology roles such as advertising executives, engineers, and software designers.
+So much of their jobs involve handling customers’ complaints and queries.
+They must use ingenuity to find solutions that work within a business's preferred practices to satisfy customers.

 No customer service worker is an island.
 Instead, customer service employees work as part of a team to support their employer's positive image and customer service standards.
 Many customer service workers find themselves jumping in to help colleagues address customer queries or assisting their co-workers when they're especially busy.

-The kind of collaborative teamwork skills demonstrated by customer service workers is essential for success in many professional environments.
-It's important for people in a range of industries to work within their designated roles, but come together when required, such as for group projects and meetings.
+The collaborative teamwork skills customer service workers practice will serve you well in almost any professional environment.
+Employers need workers who can combine their skills into something greater than the sum of their parts.
+It's important for people in a range of industries to work within their designated roles, but also to come together for group projects and meetings.

 Many customer service professions require you to multitask well.
 Every customer wants to feel important, even though your attention may be pulled in several directions.
 It's not uncommon for customer service professionals to run computers or cash registers while speaking with customers.

 Customer service workers must be resilient.
 While most members of the public are pleasant, some can be short-tempered and belligerent.
-In these circumstances, customer service workers must rely on their skills of resiliency to power through.
+In these circumstances, customer service workers must rely on to power through.
 Otherwise, they can't deliver their best service to the next customer they interact with.

-Similarly, you won't find all the people you deal with any profession in good humor all the time.
+You won't find all the people you deal with any profession in good humor all the time.
 Sometimes, events in life simply don't go your way.
-Despite the challenges, it's important to rely on your skills of resiliency to move on to the next task.
-Demonstrating your resilience to a potential new employer will hold you in good stead on any job interview that you face.
+But despite the challenges, it's important to maintain professionalism move on to the next task.
+Having a thick skin goes a long way.
+And demonstrating your resilience to a potential new employer will help you stand out in a job interview.